Natural Remedies for UTIs |

 Other Microbial Contaminants

-Any time something enters the vaginal opening like during sexual activity, it is possible to bring in an impurity such as bacteria or other toxin that can then enter the urethra.(7) It can also cause irritation or a disruption in the microbiome causing an infection by creating a spot for a “bad” bacteria to thrive.(8) Even exposure to STDs can cause UTIs.(9)
+Any time something enters the vaginal opening like during sexual activity, it can bring in an impurity that can cause a UTI, such as Sexually Transmitted Diseases (STDs) and other toxins (7,8).
+It can also cause irritation or a disruption inside the vaginal opening causing an infection by creating a spot for a “bad” bacteria to thrive (9)

 If a male partner has used lotions or strong soaps on his member without thoroughly washing himself first, that can disrupt the microbiome.
 It is just like using douches and sprays, they can wreak havoc on the microbiome down there.
-Spermicides on contraceptives and, if sensitive to latex for example, this may cause irritation allowing for “bad” bacteria to thrive in.
-(10)
+Spermicides on contraceptives and, if sensitive to latex for example, this may cause irritation allowing for “bad” bacteria to thrive in (10).

 Factors that Heavily Contribute to Infections